openLOWDIN/openLOWDIN_manual/_sources/code/outputs.rst.txt

 The position of the center of the cube is declared with "center=X Y Z" or with "point1=X Y Z".
 With "cubeSize=N" we declare the length of one side of the cube.
 The number of points is controled either by defining the number of points per side with "pointsPerDim=N", or the separation between points in one dimension, with "scanStep=N"

+See :ref:`cubes example` for full input examples to generate orbital and density cube files

 ------------------------
 Gnuplot 2D and 3D graphs